Education, outreach, exhibitions

 In 2021, artists were selected to have their images printed on street banners that were hung throughout Georgetown.
 With the sponsorship from many donors this outreach took the idea of prints to the public in an outdoor setting.

-A new Foundation Associate Fellowship program will support an emerging artist for one year funding, mentorship, and a showcase for an artist to further their career in the visual arts at the Washington Printmakers Gallery.
+The Foundation Associate Fellowship program will support an emerging artist for one year funding, mentorship, and a showcase for an artist to further their career in the visual arts at the Washington Printmakers Gallery.
 The fellow will also receive training in all aspects of running a gallery and gallery related tasks.

 Nina Muys during a children’s workshop